M-Appliances/A-Bit-Pushy-Arduino/README.md

 * Server Connection
 * Sleep

+### Test It Out

+We've built some sample code to test things out here: [https://github.com/pantri/A-Bit-Pushy-Output-Test](https://github.com/pantri/A-Bit-Pushy-Output-Test)

+Might be worth loading this to check everythings performing as it should.

 ## Low Battery Alert

 When A Bit Pushy wakes up, the first thing it will do is check its remaining battery power.
 One of two alerts will be displayed: